 First introduced in 1945 with the reference 4925 there were subsequent references in this order, 4499, 6552, 5500,14000, 14000m then last but not least the 114200.
 The 4925, 4499 used Hunter movements.
 1953 saw the introduction of the 6552 which is seen to be a transitional model to the later 500 reference as they do appear very similar.

 The 5500 was released in 1957 and used one of two movements, the 1520 or the 1530.
-Though there are 3 different jewel counts all due to import laws at the time.
+At the time, there were 3 different jewel counts all due to import laws.
 The 1520 either had 17 jewels or 26 jewels and the 1530 had 17, 25, or 26 jewels.
 The only way you can tell the difference by looking at the watch itself and not the movement was the use of ‘Precision’ or no text on the dial for a 1520 calibre.
 Or the words ‘Super Precision’ for the 1530.

-p class=”text-justify”>The Rolex Air-King was so popular there were different model lines for specific international markets that were introduced in 1958.
-Specifically the Air-King Date and the 550X models for the Commonwealth.
-Strangely there was a crossover with cases between Air-King and Explorer, just to muddy the waters even more.
-So in 1958 the 5504 Explorer 35mm case was also used for the Air-King, this being the only ever 35mm Air-King.
+The Rolex Air King was so popular there were different model lines for specific international markets that were introduced in 1958.
+Specifically the Air King Date and the 550X models for the Commonwealth.
+Strangely there was a crossover with cases between Air King and Explorer, just to muddy the waters even more.
+So in 1958 the 5504 Explorer 35mm case was also used for the Air King, this being the only ever 35mm Air King.

 The 2014 Oyster Perpetual possesses the same durable Oyster case, but now has a Parachrom hairspring with Breguet overcoil, 904L stainless bracelet and case, Chromalight lume, a variety of watch faces, and available in 26mm, 31mm, 34mm, 36mm sizes.
 Suitable for both men and women with countless combinations to suit every taste.